Winushkin/Linear-Data-Structs/README.md

-# AaDT_Lab1
+# Linear Data Structures

-linked List, Infix to Postfix, Stack, Array
+Practice work for study Linear Data Structures, such as linked List, Stack and Array and use Infix to Postfix algorithm